 https://www.etsy.com/uk/ In the last ten years, Etsy has continued to grow steadily as it showcases niche products sold on the site through sites such as Instagram and Pinterest.

 Antique or handmade single items and craft supply goods are available as well as individual newer pieces.

 The difficulty in selling through Etsy is the public’s perception that it’s limited to individual sellers. ( Ruby Lanes might be worth a mention if fancy something more vintage )

 Etsy.com tends to offer single vintage items or unusual single pieces, one-offs.
 In June of 2018, Etsy closed their wholesale selling platform stating;

 “Unfortunately, running a separate marketplace built around the needs of wholesale sellers requires a big investment of resources.
 So we’ve made the tough decision to close the Etsy Wholesale platform”.

 To be a competitive selling site to eBay, there would have to be a high demand for wholesale sellers.

 We don’t see that happening as Amazon and eBay have cornered this market in the western world pretty conclusively.

-Etsy has however suggested that there is still provision to sell in bulk within the existing services they provide and offer strategies within the platform.
+Etsy has however suggested that there is still provision to sell your stuff in bulk within the existing services they provide and offer strategies within the platform.

 Monthly traffic – over 66 million